flux-iac/tofu-controller/charts/tf-controller/README.md

 ## Configuration

-The following tables lists the configurable parameters of the TF-controller chart and their default values.
+The following table lists the configurable parameters of the TF-controller chart and their default values.

 | Parameter                                         | Default                                              | Description
 | -----------------------------------------------   | ---------------------------------------------------- | ---